PrivaLog: a privacy-aware logic programming language: The PrivaLog language

 \subsection{Syntax}

-The syntax of PrivaLog is given in Figure~\ref{fig:syntax}, and it closely follows the syntax defined in~\cite{lpsec1}.
+The syntax of PrivaLog is given in Figure~\ref{fig:syntax}.
 The schema of extensional database is defined in the beginning of a program.
 The attributes of EDB relations are typed.
-First of all, we need to specify whether an attribute is public or private.
-The data type is important as well, since it determines how exactly private data will be handled technically inside Sharemind.
+We need to specify whether an attribute is public or private, as well as its data type, which determines how exactly private data will be handled technically inside Sharemind (sharing is different e.g. for integers and strings).
 W.l.o.g. we assume that the goal consists of a single atomic predicate, as we can fold a more complex goal into a separate rule if needed.
+The names $a_1,\ldots,a_n$ in the goal statement serve as placeholders for program inputs, and will be replaced by actual values when the program is executed.
+While syntax shows that $a_i$ are listed before $x_i$ in the goal predicate, this is only for simplicity of representation, and in practice their order may be arbitrary.

 \paragraph{Limitations} Similarly to Datalog, there are certain additional constraints set on an input program.